cshinnimin/ffbot/README.md

 * `VITE_TRAINING_MAX ATTEMPTS`: The bot app attempts to re-issue training to the LLM if it responds in a format it is not expecting.
 Set the maximum number of attempts before giving up.
 * `NES_API_PORT`: The port the Python service used by the React front end to write data to the RAMDisk should be run on.
 Deafult 5000.
 * `LLM_API_PORT`: The port the Python service used by the React front end to interface with the LLM should be run on.
 Default 5001.
+* `VITE_PORT`: The port the front end React Vite application should be run on.
+Default 5173.

 ### Install a Local LLM, if Desired